alecazam/kram/README.md

 BC/ETC2/ASTC - supposedly WebGL requires pow2, and some implementation need top multiple of 4 for BC/ETC2

+These formats are disabled:
+BC1 w/alpha - may re-enable 3 color for black + rgb
+BC2 - not useful
+ETC2_RGB8A1 - broken in ETC2 optimizations

-BC1 - artifacts from limits of format, artifacts from encoder, use BC7 w/2x memory BC1 w/alpha - blocked
+BC1 - artifacts from limits of format, artifacts from encoder, use BC7 w/2x memory
-BC2 - blocked
-BC6H - unsupported, no decode either, need to pull BCH encode/decode and pass 8u/16f/32f data

-ETC2_RGB8A1 - disabled, broken in ETC2 optimizations

 ASTC LDR - rrr1, rrrg/gggr, rgb1, rgba must be followed to avoid endpoint storage, requires swizzles ASTC HDR - encoder uses 8-bit source image, need 16f/32f passed to encoder, no hw L+A mode